amitfin/oref_alert/README.md

 2. `Time to shelter`: as provided by Pikud Haoref for the selected area (constant value).
 3. `Alert`: the active alert (when there is such).

 *Note: this sensor is not created when the configuration contains multiple areas or groups (e.g. cities with multiple areas or districts).
-It's possible in such a case to create an additional sensor configuration for the specific area of interest by using the service `oref_alert.add_sensor`.*
+It's possible in such a case to create an additional sensor configuration for the specific area of interest by using the action `oref_alert.add_sensor`.*

 ## Alert End Time Sensors